 Are you experiencing pain in the ball of your foot or (forefoot) while walking or exercising?
-If so, than you may be suffering from a condition called Plantar Plate Dysfunction.
+If so, then you may be suffering from a condition called Plantar Plate Dysfunction.
 Our forefoot is a very intricate part of the foot.
-There are many small ligaments, bones and muscles that hold our forefoot intact and allow for efficient, forward movement during gait (Propulsion).
+There are many small ligaments, bones, and muscles that hold our forefoot intact and allow for efficient, forward movement during gait (Propulsion).
 As we walk or run, we disperse all of our body weight from the heel (Hindfoot) to the small, ball of the foot (Forefoot).

-All of the structures in the forefoot are strategically aligned to endure the stress of our body weight and convert it into efficient gait.
+All of the structures in the forefoot are strategically aligned to endure the stress of our body weight and convert it into an efficient gait.
 This area receives high pressure and stress from everyday use; therefore, it is common to experience different problems such as, Plantar Plate Dysfunction, which may result in pain within this area.

-Unfortunately this is commonly missed and often mistreated by foot and ankle specialists.
-It can be misdiagnosed as a neuroma, bone pain and joint inflammation.
+Unfortunately, this is commonly missed and often mistreated by foot and ankle specialists.
+It can be misdiagnosed as a neuroma, bone pain, and joint inflammation.
 Having been Fellowship trained by an innovator of treating this specific condition (Dr. Lowell Weil, Jr.), I wrote this blog to differentiate this condition from other causes of forefoot pain.

 Plantar plate dysfunction is a common problem associated with the dysfunction (stretch or tear) of a ligament within the forefoot called the Plantar Plate.
-The Plantar Plate is a ligament which is present in the lesser toes and attaches the base of the toe to the metatarsal on the plantar surface.
+The Plantar Plate is a ligament that is present in the lesser toes and attaches the base of the toe to the metatarsal on the plantar surface.
 This ligament creates a sturdy connection that prevents the bases of the toes from elevating and slipping out of the joint where it articulates with the metatarsal.
 This ligament stabilizes the toes with every step you take.
 When you step forward, your toes bend and after you lift your foot off the ground, the toes are brought back into a straight, articulated position at the joint by the action of this ligament.

 When the Plantar Plate is stretched or torn common symptoms include: